 Will it really help you save a deposit?

-In an effort to help more first home buyers get into the property market, the Australian Government introduced the First Home Super Saver Scheme (FHSSS) bill into parliament in December 2017.
+In an effort to help more first home buyers get into the property market, the Australian Government passed the First Home Super Saver Scheme (FHSSS) bill into parliament in December 2017.

 With most lenders having strict policies around deposits, will the funds in your super saver account count as genuine savings?